marijnh/getdocs/README.md

  * **type**: The name of the type.
 Instances of classes should use the (capitalized) class name.
 Builtin types will have names like `Array` or `Function`.
-Getdocs does not prescribe a naming of builtin types, but for consistency I recommend you use `number`, `string`, and `bool`.
+Getdocs does not prescribe a naming of primitive types, but for consistency I recommend you use `number`, `string`, and `bool`.

+ * **properties**: An object mapping property names to types.

  * **params**: For function types, this holds an array of parameter types.
 Parameter types can have these additional properties: